YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template -Checklist - Creating Software Documentation.md

 GitHub Side
 - HOW TO SETUP AS TEMPLATE
 - ADD HOW TO USE AS TEMPLATE TO MAIN READ.ME
+- Check links
+- Check styles and H1 - H6 Levels is the same for each page
 - Update GitHub Pages
 - Finish reviewing
 - [Make MkDocs Page](https://medium.com/omics-diary/how-to-create-a-documentation-website-with-mkdocs-bb2b73d4dde7)